sib-swiss/containers-snakemake-training/docs/course_material/day2/3_generalising_snakemake.md

     * `--new-summary`: print alignment summary in a new style
     * `--no-unal`: suppress SAM records for reads that failed to align

+**Exercise:**

-**Exercise:** Complete the HISAT2 command given above with parameters to specify inputs and outputs.
-Briefly, you will need 2 inputs, 2 outputs (in 2 different formats) and the genome indices mentioned above (should they be considered as inputs?).
-You can find more information on how to use HISAT2 and its parameters with `hisat2 -h`.
-Then, implement a rule containing your command to map trimmed reads contained in .fastq files.
+* Complete the HISAT2 command given above with parameters to specify inputs and outputs
+    * You will need 2 inputs, 2 outputs (in 2 different formats) and the genome indices mentioned above (should they be considered as inputs?)
+        * You can find more information on how to use HISAT2 and its parameters with `hisat2 -h` or you can look at the tip below
+* Implement a rule containing your command to map trimmed reads contained in .fastq files
+    * You will need a rule name, and the `input`, `output`, `container` and `shell` directives
+    * The container image can be found at `https://depot.galaxyproject.org/singularity/hisat2%3A2.2.1--hdbdd923_6`

 ??? tip "HISAT2 inputs and outputs"
     * Paths of trimmed files (_i.e._ input files) are specified with the parameters `-1` (first read) and `-2` (second read)